 In today’s market there are hundreds of products available for people to whiten their teeth.
 And it gets even more complicated trying to decide between at-home teeth whitening and at the dental office.
 With so many products available, it can be difficult to choose the best product for teeth whitening.

-How does a Blue Light Whiten Teeth
+How does the Blue Teeth Whitening Light Work?

 Many products both professional and over the counter utilize a blue light as part of their whitening system.
 The concept is simple in all the options, you put a gel on your teeth and then shine a light on the gel.
 Seems pretty simple so far, but how does that actually whiten the teeth?